Dharkan (TV series)

 Dharkan (lit: Heartbeat) is a Pakistani television series that aired on Hum TV in 2016.
 It was produced by Momina Duraid under her banner MD Productions and directed by Fahim Burney.
 It aired Friday nights at 9:10pm PST.
 It stars debutant Zara Noor Abbas along-with Adeel Chaudhry, Waseem Abbas, Javed Sheikh, and Shameen Khan.

 Plot

 Dharkan is the story of the music-loving Areen.
-This full of life girl is adored by her family, but suffers from a life-threatening ailment and doesn't have long to live.
+This full of life girl is adored by her family, but has a life-threatening ailment and doesn't have long to live.
 The story starts with Areen speaking about her life and her parents worrying about her condition.
 Daniyal is Areen's cousin and he falls in love with Areen.
 But another entry in the story was of Zaran who was a playboy but he fell in love with Areen.
 The story in drama as their lives take a lot of twists with the new love in between (daniyal).
 At the end Like every story this story also ends with Areen and Zaran marrying each other.